EricRohlfs/blog/docs/custom-element-overarching-strategy.md

 - render - actually adds the thing to the DOM
 - create - creates the element, but does not add the item to the DOM
 - lit - anything that does template literal work, might return an element or a string just depends on the work being done.
 Could be thought of as a specialized create function since it usually returns and element
+- updateDOM - (I might change my mind on this later).
+The difference from render is this does not delete the DOM, it should mainly change attributes and text.
+It should not try to create elements.
+(I better be careful going down this road.
+I might end up with the vue lifecycle.)

 examples - renderTBodyEle(), createTBodyEle(), templateLit(data)